front-end-foundations/7-ajax-11ty/readme.md

 Note the root relative paths for the CSS and JavaScript.

-If we upload this to a web server these will [break the site](http://oit2.scps.nyu.edu/~devereld/session7/_site/).
+If we upload this to a web server these will [break](http://oit2.scps.nyu.edu/~devereld/session7/_site/) due to the root links.

 The error reads:

 `Loading failed for the <script> with source “http://oit2.scps.nyu.edu/js/scripts.js”.`

-You can use Netlify to very quickly put this on the web.
-Register and/or Log in to app.netlify.com and drag and drop the _site folder onto the web browser window to upload the contents [live to the web](https://amazing-hawking-49c3f6.netlify.com).
+You can use [Netlify](https://www.netlify.com/) to very quickly put this on the web.
+Register and/or Log in to [app.netlify.com](https://app.netlify.com) and drag and drop the `_site` folder onto the web browser window to upload the contents [live to the web](https://amazing-hawking-49c3f6.netlify.com).